The Latest: 'Anora' wins best picture at the 97th Academy Awards

-LOS ANGELES — (AP) — Sean Baker made Oscar history Sunday at the 97th Academy Awards.
-"Anora” won best picture, his fourth win of the night and tying Walt Disney for the most in a single year in Academy Award history.
-“Anora” was the night’s big winner with five statuettes overall, two more than “The Brutalist.”
-But Baker’s historic run is the story of the night.
+LOS ANGELES — (AP) — "Anora," a strip club Cinderella story without the fairy tale ending, was crowned best picture at the 97th Academy Awards on Sunday, handing Sean Baker's gritty, Brooklyn-set screwball farce Hollywood's top prize.
+Sean Baker made Oscar history Sunday at the 97th Academy Awards, becoming the night's big winner with five statuettes overall, two more than "The Brutalist."

+Baker said his film’s huge Oscar haul was a win for independent films.

 Here's the Latest: